EternalllZM/rtd-codz/docs/source/rules.rst

 - **You may only have one account on the server.**

-Please do not join with an alternate account onto the server or use one to evade a punishment.
+Do not join with an alternate account onto the server or use one to evade a punishment.
 If you have a legitimate reason to join with another account, please contact Modmail immediately in order to get it approved.